-Intellectual property is an important component of drug development in the EU and this will continue to be the case in the future.
-Regarding the concerns that are being raised that the patent protection of medicines or vaccines developed for COVID-19 could limit the access to these medicines across Europe, voluntary licensing could be a useful tool where appropriate to address these concerns, either on a bilateral basis or through the existing patent pooling mechanisms.
+Intellectual property is an important component of drug development in the EU, and this will continue to be the case in the future.
+Regarding the concerns that are being raised that the patent protection of medicines or vaccines developed for COVID-19 limits the access to these medicines across Europe, voluntary licensing is a useful tool where appropriate to address these concerns, either on a bilateral basis or through the existing patent pooling mechanisms.